 The information paradox suggests that quantum black holes may exist in non-trivial quantum states characterized by non-trivial quantum information measures, such as quantum entanglement.
-Due to the lack of a complete quantum theory of gravity to directly explore these mysterious quantum states of black holes, one may rely on probe systems interacting with the black holes via mediator quantum fields to observe how the existence of the black holes induces changes in their quantum information content.
+In the absence of a complete quantum theory of gravity to directly probe these mysterious quantum states of black holes, one may rely on probe systems that interact with black holes via mediator quantum fields to observe how their existence induces changes in their quantum information content.
 In this way, one may hope to peek at the mysterious quantum states of black holes.
-To extract more intrinsic properties of the black holes, one usually chooses simple probes, such as the Unruh-DeWitt (UDW) detectors \cite{PhysRevD.14.870, DeWitt:1980hx}, which are point-like qubit systems.
+To extract additional intrinsic properties of black holes, one typically uses simple probes, such as the Unruh-DeWitt (UDW) detectors \cite{PhysRevD.14.870, DeWitt:1980hx}, which are point-like qubit systems.
 Employing these probes, one can study how the black hole destroys the quantum coherence of a superposition state of UDW probes in a which-paths experiment \cite{Danielson:2021egj, Danielson:2022sga, Danielson:2022tdw, Gralla:2023oya, biggs2024comparing, Wilson-Gerow:2024ljx}, or induces the entanglement among a pair of UDW probes \cite{Salton:2014jaa, Martin-Martinez:2015eoa, PhysRevD.93.044001, Henderson:2017yuv, Kukita:2017etu, Perche:2022ykt, gallock2021harvesting, Mendez-Avalos:2022obb, Lin:2024roh}.
 Along similar lines, one can also study the changes in other quantum information measures of the UDW probes to explore different aspects of the black hole's quantum nature.